noahlange/gecs/README.md

 | Modify 50k, 2x | 6ms  |   7ms   | 150ms |

 **Q/S**: After reading the code, I realize this manages to be even less type-safe than I would have thought possible.
-**A**: Also yes.
+**A/R**: Also yes.
 But again, this is all about ergonomics and my feelings.